kinson/kinson.github.io/_posts/2017-08-11-welcome-to-jekyll.markdown

  ...
  ```

- The module itself simply ensures the application is running and uses the ecto migrator module to ensure that all migrations in `priv/repo/migrations` have been.
+ The module itself simply ensures the application is running and uses the ecto migrator module to ensure that all migrations in `priv/repo/migrations` have been completed.

  ```elixir
  defmodule Release.Tasks do